Is your vehicle misfiring, having a rough idle, dying at idle, or is the engine shaking? Learn how to fix it by simply replacing the Ignition Coil.

 Changing all Acura coils at the local Acura dealer or auto repair shop costs anywhere from $400 to $600.
 This job typically costs about $100-$150, sometimes even less.

 While you can change just the defective coil, it is recommended to change all coils at once.
-If you are on a tight budget, you can replace only the bad coil but keep in mind that another coil may fail a few months later.
+If you are on a tight budget, you can replace only the bad coil, but remember that another coil may fail a few months later.

 Check Engine Light Still On